thomasrjones211/chef_fun/notes.md

           group 'root'
         end
       ```
-    - Execute on local host using `sudo chef-client --local-mode setup.rb`
+    - Run on local host using `sudo chef-client --local-mode setup.rb`
     - Check using
       - `which tree`
       - `which ntp`